anwar-makhous/GenderClassificationAudio/README.md

 # GenderClassificationAudio

-Prepared by:
-Anwar Makhous  Ahmad Shahla
-Supervised by:
-Dr. Majd Ali
-Prepared to obtain License in Computer and Automatic Control Engineering, Tishreen University 2020
+Prepared by: Anwar Makhous & Ahmad Shahla, Supervised by: Dr. Majd Ali, Prepared to obtain License in Computer and Automatic Control Engineering, Tishreen University 2020

 # Abstract: